 Created by the Belgian cartoonist Pierre Culliford who went by the name of Peyo, the small, cute blue-skinned Smurfs first appeared in 1958 in the comic-strip Johan et Pirlouit (Johan and Peewit) (1952-67) but were greeted with such popularity that they gained their own comic-strip in 1959.
 Their popularity grew until they were translated into multiple languages and sold much spinoff merchandise, including toys.
 There had previously been an animated film with Smurfs and the Magic Flute (1976) but most of the world became familiar with them with through the Hanna-Barbera animated tv series The Smurfs (1981-90), which caused the Smurf phenomenon to go worldwide.
 In recent years, the Smurf phenomenon underwent a revival with The Smurfs (2011), a live-action film from Sony Pictures Animation combining actors with CGI animated Smurfs.
 This was innocuous enough but when most of the same personnel recombined for a second outing, the result was the inane The Smurfs 2 (2013).

 For this third Smurfs film, Sony Pictures have decided to dispense with the live-action element and have simply made a wholly CGI animated film.
 Which makes a certain sense – animation rather than in live-action is the medium where The Smurfs feel more at home.
 Raja Gosnell, who directed the two live-action Smurfs films, is back in an Executive Producer capacity.
-The director’s chair has been handed over to Kelly Asbury who was co-director of DreamWorks’ Spirit: Stallion of the Cimarron (2002) and Shrek 2 (2004), before becoming a solo director with the independently-made Gnomeo & Juliet (2011).
+The director’s chair has been handed over to Kelly Asbury who was co-director of DreamWorks’ Spirit: Stallion of the Cimarron (2002) and Shrek 2 (2004), before becoming a solo director with the independently-made Gnomeo & Juliet (2011) and UglyDolls (2019).

 As such, Kelly Asbury gets the Smurfs in all their inane, annoying glory down pat.
 There is much in the way of pratfoolery and silliness around the Smurf village and all the regular elements with ‘Smurf’ being used as a catch-all adjective.
 There is not too much in the way of the modern pop culture one-liners and in-joking that has wrecked films like the recent Trolls (2016).
 We do get several okay pop songs and a few other dance numbers, which are give or take depending on one’s taste.
 Given that the script is written by two women, the focus is now on Smurfette as the central character and her feelings of being left out as the only girl and non-naturally created Smurf, as well as the discovery of an all-girl Smurf village.
 (Give the disparity of sexes and that either village seems to not mind living in single sex seclusion oblivious to the other, this does lend to some interesting speculation about how Smurf gender roles and sex works.
 You would assume they are sexless but the ending montage shows two of them kissing, which suggests such may not be the case).